 As stewards of Operation Smile’s mission to improve health and dignity through access to safe surgery, the women who served on this program changed the lives and futures of 70 families.

-As one of the 70 patients who received life-transforming care, 3-year-old Chaoui departed from the women’s mission with a brighter and healthier future ahead of her.
+As one of the 70 patients who received life-transforming care, 3-year-old Chaoui departed from the women’s program with a brighter and healthier future ahead of her.

 For many patients like Chaoui, surgery is the first milestone along their journey with Operation Smile Morocco.
 Additional orthognathic surgery, speech therapy, psychosocial care and more are a few of the ongoing comprehensive services the local team delivers at their multiple care centers across the country.